 How can I use this site?

-Teachers can use this site to profile their classes’ vocabulary knowledge.
-By measuring the average and range of vocabulary sizes or word part knowledge levels of their classes, teachers can adjust their materials and methods to more closely match their students’ needs and abilities.
+Teachers can use the tests on this site to profile their classes’ vocabulary knowledge.
+The tests are easy to administer and provide teachers with a summary report of their students’ individual scores.
+By measuring the average and range of vocabulary sizes of their classes, teachers can adjust their materials and methods to more closely match their students’ needs and abilities.
 They can identify which students would benefit from additional vocabulary support or instruction as well as track their progress throughout a program of language instruction to ensure their students’ development.
-To help identify results, teachers can create custom test sessions which collect additional information, such as student ID numbers or names, which will appear in the final test report.
-The reports can be viewed online or downloaded.

-Researchers can use this site to pilot and validate novel measures of word knowledge or use the existing tests as a data point in a larger research project.
+Researchers can use the vocabulary tests on this site to pilot and validate novel measures of word knowledge or use the existing tests as a data point in a larger research project.
+It takes about 10 to 15 minutes to take the test.
+It can be administered as a group in a computer laboratory, individually, or on participants’ home computers.
 Researchers interested in creating new tests should contact us to discuss their ideas.
 They will also eventually be able to download population-normed measures of vocabulary difficulty to use as a baseline for other research and anonymised data sets to use in novel statistical analyses.

 Why is vocabulary size important to measure?